- air conditioning

 If you also keep water bottles in your car consider how hot the car has been before you take a drink from that water bottle, you may not only be drinking disgustingly hot water but contaminants from the plastic container as well.

 Sunshades are effective at keeping the sun and heat out of your car.
 They can be placed on the front and/or rear inside windows.

 There are also side window shades available that slide over the top of the door.
-Sunshades are available from auto accessory stores such as Supercheap Auto, costing anywhere between $10 through to $75.
+Sunshades are available from auto accessory stores such as Supercheap Auto or even Kmart, costing anywhere between $10 to $75.

 The effort to store them in the car and to place them correctly may test your patience, but some people swear by them.

 If anything, it will help keep the sun off your gear shifter and steering wheel so they are not hot to touch.